 Instructing a solicitor advocate instead of an advocate

-We cannot sanction the general use of a solicitor advocate for a case in the sheriff court given the terms of regulation 2 of the Civil Legal Aid (Scotland)(Fees) Regulations 1989.
+We cannot grant you prior approval for the general use of a solicitor advocate for a case in the sheriff court given the terms of regulation 2 of the Civil Legal Aid (Scotland)(Fees) Regulations 1989.

-However, we may consider requests for sanction to cover the use of a solicitor advocate in cases where there is:
+However, we may consider requests for prior approval to cover the use of a solicitor advocate in cases where there is:

 • unusual work